Logo Decentralized Social Network

 Simple technologies

 Moera API is a thin layer over the standard HTTP protocol.
 Moera did not create any special low-level protocol for decentralized storage, mesh networks or message brokers.
-This makes it easy to implement the API, integrate into existing systems and host on any server.
-And makes client software simpler as well.
+This makes it easy to implement the API, integrate it into existing systems, host it on any server, and make client software simpler as well.

 Blockchain is a great tool for decentralization.
 But storing all data in a blockchain is costly, so not really achievable without compromising decentralization.
 That’s why Moera uses blockchain for storing user accounts only.
 Since migration of data between providers is easy, market forces and free competition will work to protect the user’s content.